{{ summaryHeading }}

 Simple payback

-The time needed for yearly savings to recover the net purchase and install cost.
+The time needed for annual benefit to recover net upgrade cost.

 Ballast overhead

-Extra power used by supporting electrical gear in some older lighting systems.
+Extra power used by supporting electrical gear in some fluorescent, transformer-fed, or older lighting systems.

 Emission factor

-The estimated pounds of CO2 associated with each kWh of electricity.
+The pounds of CO2 associated with one kWh of electricity for the grid or region being modeled.